Learn how to speak Italian like a local with Rosetta Stone.

 Practice Speaking Italian Daily

-The cliché of practice makes perfect is true when it comes to language learning.
+The cliché of practise makes perfect is true when it comes to language learning.
 It’s important to spend some time every day speaking Italian, but it’s also essential to review what you’ve already learned and apply it to new situations.
 Rosetta Stone makes daily language learning easy with bite-sized lessons available on the mobile app, desktop or for download to engage in offline learning when it’s convenient for you.
 You’ll always be able to pick up learning where you left off with lessons that sync across all your devices.
 This helps learners progress through the program at their own pace and in a way that builds naturally towards speaking Italian with confidence.

 Find Ways to Speak Italian With Others